-This type of business structure is only suitable if your business' purpose is performing charitable educational, religious, literary, or scientific work for the benefit of the public.
-Any profits made by this entity can only be used to pay for its expenses, programs, charitable giving, and other associated purposes.
+This type of business ownership is only suitable if your business' purpose is performing charitable, educational, religious, literary, or scientific work for the benefit of the public.
+You can use any profits this entity makes to pay for its expenses, programs, charitable giving, and other associated purposes.

 Because you as an owner don't generate any profits, if you qualify, you are tax-exempt.
 As a nonprofit, your company follows organizational rules similar to those of a standard C corp, along with special rules governing profits.

-A cooperative is a business that's owned and operated for the benefit of the organization's members.
-So, whatever profits the cooperative earns are shared among its members.
-This also means that all of its members equally partake in business operations.
+A cooperative is a business owned and operated for the benefit of the organization's members.
+So, whatever profits a cooperative earns should be shared among its members, which also means that all members partake in business operations equally.
 A cooperative must have bylaws, formal membership applications, a board of directors, and regular member meetings.

-After carefully reading our business entity guide and talking to your legal advisor and accountant, you can move on to the next vital step.
+After carefully reading our business ownerships guide and talking to your legal advisor and accountant, you can move on to the next vital step.
 It's time to access working capital for your business!

 Owners of smaller businesses often struggle to access working capital from bank loans.
-This is especially true if you're figuring out how to get your business off the ground and have less than three months in business.
-You may not have the time, know-how, patience, or credit history to qualify for the same financing options designed to meet big businesses' needs.
+Suppose you're figuring out how to get your business off the ground and have less than three months in business.
+You may not have the time, know-how, patience, or credit history to qualify for the same financing options designed to meet significant business needs.

 One Park Financial believes that small and mid-size businesses should have easy access to working capital.
 As a result, we connect you with funders who specialize in working with small and mid-sized enterprises and are willing to work with people who don't have perfect credit.
 So please fill out our online application and Get Pre-Qualified Today!
 It only takes minutes.